Debunking Common Myths about Autism Spectrum Disorder (ASD)

 Unfortunately, not all of the information available online today is rooted in fact and research.
 The internet is an incredible innovation, but it also enables the spread of myths and misperceptions, which can make it hard for parents and caregivers of children with autism to separate fact from fiction.

-Today, 1 in 44 children are diagnosed with autism.
+Today, 1 in 36 children is diagnosed with autism.
 And I know what it's like firsthand.
 As a speech-language pathologist who has a family member diagnosed with autism, I think it’s about time we set the record straight on what autism is and, more importantly, what autism isn’t.

 I’ve compiled a list of the top myths I’ve heard and read over the years.
 By breaking down each one, my hope is that this information can help you make more informed decisions about your loved one's care and wellbeing.